The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Model Specification

 To ensure stable spatio--temporal processes the condition $\rho + \phi + \gamma < 1$ must be satisfied.
-During a preliminary estimation procedure of equation \eqref{eq:model}, we found that the above condition is not satisfied.
-The sums of the above coefficients for all the four regressions related to Europe, South America, South--East Asia and Africa were very close to 1, so we conducted (two--sided) Wald tests on the null hypothesis that $\rho + \phi + \gamma = 1$ ({\em spatially cointegrated} processes) by using the statistic
+During a preliminary estimation procedure of equation \eqref{eq:model}, we found the above condition to be numerically satisfied for the 4 macro--regions.
+However, all the four sums are very close to the unit root, leading to potential inconsistency and numerical instability of the estimates.
+We conducted (two--sided) Wald tests on the null hypothesis that $\rho + \phi + \gamma = 1$ ({\em spatially cointegrated} processes) by using the statistic

-where $\Sigma_{QMLE}$ is the $\left(k + 4\right)$ by $\left(k + 4\right)$ covariance matrix of the QMLE estimator \citep{lee2010spatial}.
-In all the four cases we rejected the null hypothesis of spatial cointegration, finding both explosive cases (Europe and South--East Asia) and stable cases (South America and Africa)\footnote{Preliminary estimation and test results are available upon request.}.
+where $\Sigma_{QMLE}$ is the $\left(k + 4\right)$ by $\left(k + 4\right)$ covariance matrix of the {\em bias--corrected} QMLE estimator \citep{lee2010spatial,yu2008quasi}\footnote{The asymptotic bias--correction form is needed due to the joint estimation of both the individual and time fixed effects with the other parameters of interest in SDPD models.
+Alternatively, the GMM approach \citep{lee2014efficient} can be used, even if \cite{lee2020initial} have recently recommended the use of the QMLE for short SDPD models.}.
+In all the four cases we rejected the null hypothesis of spatial cointegration, but even so we opted to take the model in first--difference to avoid numerical instability\footnote{Indeed, especially in the European and South--East Asia area we found values very close to the unit root using R, i.e. 0.973 and 0.958, respectively, and even more using Stata.}.

-To remove inconsistency of the estimator in both spatial cointegration and spatial explosive cases, preserving also the amount of available observations, a {\em spatial first--differencing} approach has been recently proposed, see \cite{lee2010some} and \cite{yu2012estimation}.
-Here, we opted to re--estimate all the models after {\em time first--differencing}, losing one year of observations.
-By re--writing the model in equation \eqref{eq:model} with the explicit inclusion of all the regressors, and suppressing $n$ for notational convenience, we obtain
+To remove inconsistency of the estimator in both spatial cointegration and spatial explosive cases, preserving also the amount of available observations, a {\em spatial first--differencing} approach has been recently proposed, see \cite{lee2010some} and \cite{yu2012estimation}, losing some degrees of freedom.
+Alternatively, one can re--estimate all the models after {\em time first--differencing}, losing one year of observations.
+The time--differencing is also useful to eliminate the individual fixed effects and, therefore, the inconsistency due to their correlation with $y_{t-1}$ \citep[page 100]{elhorst2014spatial}, or a demeaned version can be also used.

+By re--writing the model in equation \eqref{eq:model} with the explicit inclusion of all the regressors, and suppressing $n$ for notational convenience, we obtain the following two specifications form time first--differencing and spatial first--differencing approaches, respectively.
+Defining $\Delta = \left(\bI - \sL\right)$ the time first--differencing operator such that $\Delta\bv_t = \bv_t - \bv_{t-1}$ with $\bv_t$ a variable vector at time $t$, we obtain